 CS: I'm not sure how high or low of a profile STI presented itself or actually had, but I do know that all games, save for perhaps Sonic 2, had the company logo on them.

-Despite the success of Sonic 2, STI seemed to have a diminished role in the production of Sonic the Hedgehog 3 and Sonic & Knuckles.
-Why was this?
+Why did STI have a diminished role with Sonic the Hedgehog 3 and Sonic & Knuckles?

 CS: Sonic 3 and Sonic & Knuckles were created within STI, which was located at that time in Redwood Shores, San Francisco.
 However, both titles were exclusively created by the Japanese side of STI.

-What were STI's plans for the then upcoming 32X add-on for the Mega Drive?
+What were STI's plans for the 32X add-on for the Mega Drive?

 CS: Early in development, Sonic X-treme was slated to be created and released for the 32X.
 However, due to its limitations and the desired scope, management ultimately decided to shift development to the Saturn.
 In total, Sonic X-treme would undergo five platform changes over the course of its three year development.